cdalessio/responsiveTables/README.md

 * Responsive/adaptive, tailoring number of displayed columns to available space
 * End-of-range highlighting when click/dragging

-This is very much still in-progress.
+This is still in-progress, but I think it may be more polish than function still remaining at this point.
+Browser-compatibility will be covered when this is ported to a JavaScript library that includes this

 Expect versions supporting some popular JS libraries once the core functionality is polished.

 Known issues:

-* Does not work correctly with colspan or rowspan (yet?)
+* Does not work with colspan or rowspan (yet?)
-* IE, etc. support lacking; (depends on querySelector and similar, available in modern browsers...)
+* IE etc. support lacking (depends on querySelector and similar, available in modern browsers...)
-* No row TH doesn't work at the moment
-* May not work fully with other CSS (though color changes should be fine) - it may, not fully tested yet.
+* May not work fully with other CSS - it may, not fully tested yet.
+This may take a while, so if you use this and find bugs please let me know!

-Version 0.4
+Version 0.5

 Basic Markup pattern
 --------------------